aimms/documentation/pro/pro-delegate-adv.rst

 The inputCase argument accepts the following values:

 * the URL of an existing case stored in the PRO Central Storage area.
-* the id of an input case that was created as the result of a previous call to pro::DelegateToServer.
+* the id of an input case that was created as the result of a previous call to :token:`pro::DelegateToServer`.

-To determine the internal PRO id of an input case you can call the function pro::session:: CurrentInputCaseID which will return the input case id of the latest started session.
+To determine the internal PRO id of an input case you can call the function :token:`pro::session::CurrentInputCaseID` which will return the input case id of the latest started session.

 Distributing Work
 +++++++++++++++++

-By default, a call to pro::DelegateToServer will initiate a server-side session within the client session, and will run locally within a server-side session.
+By default, a call to :token:`pro::DelegateToServer` will initiate a server-side session within the client session, and will run locally within a server-side session.
 Through the *delegationOverride* argument you can override the default behavior.

 * If the value is < 0, no server-side session will be initiated.
 * If the value equals 0 and the client session is run in developer mode, the PRO library will ask whether to run locally or initiate a server-side session, or just initiate a server-side session if the client session runs in end-user mode (default).
-* If the value is > 0, a new server-side session will only be initiated if the value is greater than the value of pro::CurrentDelegationLevel.
+* If the value is > 0, a new server-side session will only be initiated if the value is greater than the value of :token:`pro::CurrentDelegationLevel`.

-By specifying values > 0, you can enforce that pro::DelegateToServer will initiate a new server-side session, *even when executed from within an existing server-side session*.
-The value of pro::CurrentDelegationLevel within a server-side session, equals the value of the *delegationOverride* argument within the session that initiated the current server-side session.
+By specifying values > 0, you can enforce that :token:`pro::DelegateToServer` will initiate a new server-side session, *even when executed from within an existing server-side session*.
+The value of :token:`pro::CurrentDelegationLevel` within a server-side session, equals the value of the *delegationOverride* argument within the session that initiated the current server-side session.

 .. note::

-    As the value of pro::CurrentDelegationLevel increases in a session in which a delegated call is executed compared to the session from which is was delegated, you should not use pro::CurrentDelegationLevel directly in the call to pro::DelegateToServer.
+    As the value of :token:`pro::CurrentDelegationLevel` increases in a session in which a delegated call is executed compared to the session from which is was delegated, you should not use :token:`pro::CurrentDelegationLevel` directly in the call to :token:`pro::DelegateToServer`.
 More specifically, the call
-    <p style="padding-left:3em">*pro::DelegateToServer(delegationOverride: pro::CurrentDelegationLevel + 1);*</p>
+    :token:`pro::DelegateToServer(delegationOverride: pro::CurrentDelegationLevel + 1)`

     will effectively start up new sessions recursively until you reach the number of available AIMMS licenses.
-Rather, you should pass pro::CurrentDelegationLevel as an argument of the procedure you want to be delegated, or assign it to a parameter that is part of your input case, and use either of these in the *delegationOverride* argument.
+Rather, you should pass :token:`pro::CurrentDelegationLevel` as an argument of the procedure you want to be delegated, or assign it to a parameter that is part of your input case, and use either of these in the *delegationOverride* argument.

 Overriding the License Profile
 ++++++++++++++++++++++++++++++